peterhychan/node_list_backend/README.md

 A full-featured backend server for querying and updating infomation about the coding bootcamps in the marketplace.

-The API documentation of the application is uploaded on [Postman](https://documenter.getpostman.com/view/9185103/SVzxXyqr?version=latest).
+The API documentation is uploaded on [Postman](https://documenter.getpostman.com/view/9185103/SVzxXyqr?version=latest).

+The API is now deployed on [DigitalOcean](http://167.71.126.16/).

 ## Getting Started